 NOTE!

 This script should be executed in a terminal.
-Make sure to give it execute permissions using chmod +x script_name.sh
+Make sure to give it execute permissions using chmod +x script_name.sh before running it.

 This section will break down the script components for better understanding.